 In March 2015, construction workers unearthed a massive medieval graveyard beneath a supermarket in Paris’s 2nd arrondissement.
-This was big news for archaeologists, historians and the general public alike, as it brought the Paris of the Middle Ages back into startling view and sparked new conversations around these deep historical roots.
+This was big news for archaeologists, historians and the general public, as it brought the Paris of the Middle Ages back into startling view-- and sparked new conversations around the city's fascinating historical roots.

 Read related: 10 Strange and Disturbing Facts About Paris